Arnyfavy/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory long format with hidden files with group and user id numerically
+display current directory long format with files with group and user id numerically